Gaya, India

-Gaya Ji (IAST: Gayā) is a city, municipal corporation and the administrative headquarters of Gayaji district and Magadh division of the Indian state of Bihar.
+Gaya (IAST: Gayā) is a city, municipal corporation and the administrative headquarters of Gaya district and Magadh division of the Indian state of Bihar.
 Gaya is 116 km south of Patna and is the state's second-largest city, with a population of 470,839.
 The city is surrounded on three sides by small, rocky hills (Mangla-Gauri, Shringa-Sthan, Ram-Shila, and Brahmayoni), with the Phalgu River on its eastern side.

-It is a city of historical significance and is one of the major tourist attractions Gayaji is sanctified in the Jain, Hindu, and Buddhist religions.
-Gayaji district is mentioned in the great epics, the Ramayana and the Mahabharata.
+It is a city of historical significance and is one of the major tourist attractions.
+Gaya is sanctified in the Jain, Hindu, and Buddhist religions.
+Gaya district is mentioned in the great epics, the Ramayana and the Mahabharata.
 It is the place where Rama, with Sita and Lakshmana, came to offer piṇḍadāna for their father, Dasharatha, and continues to be a major Hindu pilgrimage site for the piṇḍadāna ritual.
 Bodh Gaya, where Buddha is said to have attained enlightenment, is one of the four holy sites of Buddhism.

-Gayaji was chosen as one of twelve heritage cities to benefit from the Government of India's four-year Heritage City Development and Augmentation Yojana (HRIDAY) scheme for urban planning, economic growth and heritage conservation projects.
+Gaya was chosen as one of twelve heritage cities to benefit from the Government of India's four-year Heritage City Development and Augmentation Yojana (HRIDAY) scheme for urban planning, economic growth and heritage conservation projects.

 Etymology

 Gaya is named after the demon Gayasura (meaning "the demon Gaya") who dwelt the area during the Treta Yuga.
-According to Vayu Purana, Gaya was the name of a demon (Asura) whose body became pious after he performed strict penance and secured blessings from Lord Vishnu.
+According to Vayu Purana, Gaya was the name of a demon (Asura) whose body became pious after he performed strict penance and secured blessings from Vishnu.
 It was said that the body of Gayasura was transformed into the series of rocky hills that make up the landscape of Gaya.